harvardnlp/struct-attn/README.md

 * Python: `h5py`, `numpy`
 * Lua: `nn`, `nngraph`, `cutorch`, `cunn`, `nngraph`

-We additionally require the `cuda-mod` package which implements some custom CUDA functions for the linear-chain CRF.
+We additionally require a custom `cuda-mod` package which implements some custom CUDA functions for the linear-chain CRF.
 This can be installed via

 ```